ab7/api-boilerplate/readme.md

         docker-compose run --rm api poetry run flake8 .

+## Static type checking

+* Static type checking can be run manually or incorporated into your IDE/CI/CD:

+        docker-compose run --rm api poetry run mypy app/

 ## Auto-formatting

 * To automatically format the application code using the flake8 config run the following command: